codelitdev/courselit/packages/rich-text/README.md

 # Rich Text Editor & Displayer

+> **Deprecated**: Since Draftjs is no longer maintained, we will not be providing updates to this editor.
+Please use [@courselit/text-editor](https://www.npmjs.com/package/@courselit/text-editor) instead.

-A full-fledged rich text editor and displayer for React apps, built using DraftJS.
+A full-fledged rich text editor and displayer for React apps, built using [Draft.js](https://draftjs.org).

 ## Styling